Watch Kevin Bacon cover viral TikTok song 'It's Corn'

 The actor has shared numerous acoustic covers of songs via TikTok, including Beyoncé‘s ‘Renaissance’ cut ‘Heated’, which he recently sang to his pet goats.
 “Hot day, hot song,” Bacon wrote alongside that upload.
 “The goats and I are feeling Heated, @beyonce.
 Loving this track.”

-Speaking to NPR, the Gregory Brothers explained why they think the group are able to keep achieving such levels on online success.
+Speaking to NPR, the Gregory Brothers explained why they think the group are able to keep achieving such levels of online success.

 “I think our videos are really about finding amazing moments on the Internet and celebrating them and amplifying them,” said Andrew Gregory.
 “They’re about highlighting other people’s interviews, original words.
 And I think that is what has given our videos staying power.”